 Search around and make sure that the app and its developer come with mostly positive feedback from customers.
 When reading through these online reviews, quickly write down any common compliments or complaints you encounter.

 Last, but certainly not least, if you're not ready to implement a budget, taking the time to set up your app and track your spending probably won't deliver a valuable return.

 However, this isn’t always the easiest thing to accomplish.
-If you’re new to the topic, we think Why Making a Budget Can Be the Best Financial Decision You Ever Made is a must-read before downloading a related app.
+If you’re new to the topic, we think A Beginner’s Guide to Making a Budget is a must-read before downloading a related app.
 There, we outline why you should create a budget, common roadblocks, and how to implement one.

 Our Final Thoughts About Moven